mbbu/Plasmodium_falciparum/REPORT.md

 .
 We will do this using the R version of grep.
 We then use paste0 to combine the columns.
 With these variables created, we remade our data.frame.
 Note the use of as.tibble to ensure that we make a tibble for easy summaries
 #### Plotting the data
-We first made a plot of the eigenvalues.
-It is quite straightforward to translate these into percentage variance explained.
-We then created bar plot showing the percentage of variance each principal component explains.
+We first made a plot of the eigenvalues[click here](https://github.com/bolekj/Plasmodium_falciparum/blob/master/plink_output/plink_pca_results/Rplot_pca_pva.pdf)
-We could calculate this with the cumsum function
+We then calculated the cumulative sum of the percentage variance.
 Next we moved on to the actual plotting of our PCA.
-The Rscript we used for performing all this is as provided [here]()
+The Rscript we used for performing all this is as provided [here](https://github.com/bolekj/Plasmodium_falciparum/blob/master/plink_output/Plink_pca_Rscripts/plink_pca.R)
+The pca plot we got is [here](https://github.com/bolekj/Plasmodium_falciparum/blob/master/plink_output/plink_pca_results/Rplot_pca.pdf)
 ## Conclusion
-We successfully managed to do variant discovery and annotation of the variants.
+We successfully managed to do variant discovery, annotation of the variants and population structure using principle component analysis.
+The results we obtained in all the steps are not as obtained in the paper because when downloading we did not get all the raw data.
+We continued with the steps in the paper because the main aim of this exercise was to learn on how to go around when given project(see the workflow).